 - Acquire stereo imagery from different view angles

 - Enable the capability of image acquisition of any point in a wide area with pointing to achieve timely monitoring if a disaster occurs.

-• ALOS-3 will supply high-resolution imagery of 0.8 m and a wide swath of 50 km to contribute to archives of satellite image maps all over the world.
-ALOS-3 will also produce pan-sharpened images with simultaneous acquisition of panchromatic images and four-band multi-spectral images.
+• ALOS-3 supplying high-resolution imagery of 0.8 m and a wide swath of 50 km to contribute to archives of satellite image maps all over the world.
+ALOS-3 would have produced pan-sharpened images with simultaneous acquisition of panchromatic images and four-band multi-spectral images.

-• ALOS-3 will perform simultaneous observations of ground surfaces from different angles using the nadir-looking and backward-looking panchromatic imager in order to produce precise DSMs (Digital Surface Models) by stereo pair images to be used in many fields.
+• ALOS-3 performing simultaneous observations of ground surfaces from different angles using the nadir-looking and backward-looking panchromatic imager in order to produce precise DSMs (Digital Surface Models) by stereo pair images to be used in many fields.

-• ALOS-3 will enable image acquisition of any point in a wide area by satellite body-pointing to achieve timely monitoring when a disaster occurs.
+• ALOS-3 enabling image acquisition of any point in a wide area by satellite body-pointing to achieve timely monitoring when a disaster occurs.

 Note: The ALOS (Daichi) spacecraft was retired on May 12, 2011.
 The JAXA recovery team had been trying to communicate with ALOS for about three weeks after it developed a power generation anomaly.